 Which service do you require?
 Police, Ambulance, Fire and Rescue …?
-Your time in the Services means you are highly likely to have skills and aptitudes that make you well suited to a career in the UK’s emergency services
+Your time in the Services means you are highly likely to have exactly the skills and aptitudes that make you very well suited to a career in the UK’s emergency services

 The emergency services are organisations that work to ensure public and national safety by responding to all types of emergency situation.
 Some agencies – such as HM Coastguard – exist solely to address particular types of emergency, while others deal with more common emergencies as part of their normal day-to-day responsibilities.
 Many agencies also engage in community awareness and prevention programmes to help the public avoid, detect and report potential emergency situations effectively.